The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Parameter curation

 \subsection{Parameter curation for path-finding queries}

 \paragraph{The effect of deletes} A key distinguishing feature of graph data management systems is their first-class support for path queries~\cite{DBLP:journals/csur/AnglesABHRV17}.
 We demonstrate why ensuring stable query runtimes for path queries is particularly challenging through the example of \autoref{fig:paths}, where we query for the (unweighted) shortest path between \emph{Ada} and \emph{Bob} over a dynamic graph.
 Initially, at $t = 1$, the length of the shortest path is 4~hops.
 Then, the edge between \emph{Carl} and \emph{Dan} is deleted, making \emph{Ada} and \emph{Bob} unreachable from each other at $t = 2$.
 Finally, a new edge is inserted between \emph{Carl} and \emph{Bob}, yielding a shortest path of length 3 at $t = 3$.
 This illustrates how a given input parameter (a pair of \Persons) can oscillate between being reachable and being in disjoint connected components over a short period.
-To ensure stable query runtimes for path queries, \interactivevtwo introduces a novel \emph{path curation} algorithm, which produces pairs of \Person nodes whose shortest path length from each other is guaranteed to be exactly $k$ hops at any point during a given day.
+To ensure stable query runtimes for path queries in the presence of inserts and deletes, \interactivevtwo introduces a novel \emph{path curation} algorithm, which produces pairs of \Person nodes whose shortest path length from each other is guaranteed to be exactly $k$ hops at any point during a given day.

 \paragraph{Graph construction} The parameter curation algorithm builds two variants of the \Person--\knows--\Person subgraph for each day based on the \emph{temporal graph}: graph $G_1$ has the inserts applied until the beginning of the day and the deletes applied until the end of the day, while $G_2$ has the deletes applied until the beginning of the day and the inserts applied until the end of the day.
-For a given pair of \Person nodes, their shortest path length in $G_1$ is an upper bound $k_\mathrm{upper}$ on their shortest path length at any point in the day -- with the inserts during the day taken into account, the shortest path length can only become shorter.
+For a given pair of \Person nodes, their shortest path length in $G_1$ is an upper bound $k_\mathrm{upper}$ on their shortest path length at any point in the day -- when the inserts during the day are gradually applied, the shortest path length can only become shorter.
 Conversely, $G_2$ gives a lower bound $k_\mathrm{lower}$ for the shortest path -- the deletes can only make the shortest path length become longer.